Covid 19 coronavirus: Americans brace for 'hardest, saddest' week of their lives

 Meanwhile, Britain assumed the unwelcome mantle of deadliest hotspot in Europe after a record 24-hour jump in deaths that surpassed even hard-hit Italy.

-As warm, sunny weather beckoned across Europe, Queen Elizabeth II appealed to Britons to exercise self-discipline in "an increasingly challenging time."
+As warm, sunny weather beckoned across Europe, the Queen appealed to Britons to exercise self-discipline in "an increasingly challenging time".

 Britain recorded 708 new coronavirus deaths Saturday while Italy reported 631 deaths that day.